yotann/bcdb/docs/memodb/data-model.md

 because they limit byte strings to 4 GB, which may be insufficient for extremely large bitcode modules and other data, and are somewhat irregular and difficult to extend in compatible ways.
-[CBOR] was chosen because it efficiently supports all kinds of data including binary data, uses a regular encoding, and is extensible through the [CBOR Tag Registry].
+[CBOR] was chosen because it efficiently supports all kinds of data including large binary data, uses a regular encoding, and is extensible through the [CBOR Tag Registry].

 ##### DAG-CBOR and limitations on CBOR values